rizkjackson/CBC-website/content/index.md

 Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation to other UCSF investigators.
-If you believe we can be of help to you, feel free to drop by one of our office or grab us in the hallway.
+If you believe we can be of help to you, feel free to drop by one of our offices or grab one of us in the hallway.
 You can of course schedule a meeting by email or phone.
+Discussion is always free.